-South Georgia & the South Sandwich Islands are a haven for wildlife and are home to globally important populations of marine mammals and seabirds, including five million seals of four different species, and 65 million breeding birds of 30 different species.
-Environmental stewardship is embodied within the Protect, Sustain, Inspire framework which guides the work of the Government of South Georgia & the South Sandwich Islands (GSGSSI).
+South Georgia and the South Sandwich Islands are a haven for wildlife and are home to globally important populations of marine mammals and seabirds, including five million seals of four different species, and 65 million breeding birds of 30 different species.
+Environmental stewardship is embodied within the Protect, Sustain, Inspire framework which guides the work of the GSGSSI.